Bloodmoon: I

-Bloodmoon: I is the tenth studio album by American metalcore band Converge, and a collaboration album with Chelsea Wolfe.
+Bloodmoon: I is the tenth studio album by American metalcore band Converge, and seventh studio album and collaborative studio album with Chelsea Wolfe.
 It was released on November 19, 2021, via Epitaph Records and Deathwish Inc, the band's first studio album in four years since 2017's The Dusk in Us.
 Converge's longtime collaborator Stephen Brodsky and Wolfe's longtime collaborator Ben Chisholm also contributed.
 The album was produced by Converge guitarist Kurt Ballou and the artwork was created by the band's singer Jacob Bannon.
 It was met with universal critical acclaim, receiving an average score of 89 based on 10 reviews aggregated by Metacritic.

 Background

 The album was preceded in 2016 by Blood Moon, in which Converge united with Wolfe and her collaborator Ben Chisholm as well as former Converge member and longtime collaborator Stephen Brodsky of Cave In and Steve Von Till of Neurosis to perform classic Converge songs live in an atmospheric post-rock style.
 All of the aforementioned except Von Till reunited to record Bloodmoon: I. Bannon stated, "These songs were written by seven people.
 Not only shaped by the seven, but we're all in that mix together — more so than any other Converge record."
 The lineup began working on the album in late 2019, but in 2020, due to COVID, the rest of the album was finished remotely.

+The album marks the first time since 2009's Axe to Fall that the band has featured collaborators or guest musicians.